 Significant increase in training load

 Compression is often reason number one for symptoms in older age clients.
-Too much time with your legs crossed, sleeping on our hip all night every night, and doing too many glute stretches to try and stretch out your lateral hip pain will catch up to you.
+Too much time with your legs crossed, sleeping on your hip all night every night, and doing too many glutes stretches to try and stretch out your lateral hip pain will catch up to you.
 Avoiding compression is the key to getting rid of your symptoms and often avoiding them in the first place.

 What might increase my risk of developing gluteal tendinopathy?

 Unfortunately being female is one of the bigger risk factors for developing gluteal tendinopathy.
-Women are born with naturally wider hips for the whole child birthing thing, this creates greater tension on the gluteal tendon attachment site.
-I would also somewhat be of the belief that childbirth may have some of an impact.
+Women are born with naturally wider hips for the whole child-birthing thing, this creates greater tension on the gluteal tendon attachment site.
+I would also somewhat be of the belief that childbirth may have some impact.
 Previously rehabilitation following childbirth wasn’t done as routinely as it was today.
-This could have led to an impact upon abdominal muscle rehabilitation and control around the hips and lumbopelvic region potentially increasing the risk profile of developing lateral hip pain later on in life.
+This could have led to an impact on abdominal muscle rehabilitation and control around the hips and lumbopelvic region potentially increasing the risk profile of developing lateral hip pain later on in life.